This scripts runs in about 16 seconds on an i7-6700K CPU.

 Here, we include all structures from the database with six or less atoms in the unit cell.
 This approach has been adopted in this basic tutorial for the sake of simplicity.
 In general this is not the preferred approach to assembling a data set.

 As with many other icet objects, it is possible to print core information in a tabular format by simply calling the print() function with the instance of interest as input argument.
-For the case at hand, the output should look as follows:
+When using jupyter notebooks you can also use the display() command which renders the output in a visually more appealing format.

 ====================================== Cluster Space ======================================